-We explored Fort Myers (where I grew up), Cape Coral, Bonita Springs, Naples and more.
-But it was the quaint waterfront town of Punta Gorda that immediately stole our hearts.
+We explored Fort Myers (where I grew up), Cape Coral, Bonita Springs, Naples, and more.
+But it was the quaint waterfront town of Punta Gorda, FL that immediately stole our hearts.

 While Fort Myers and Naples get all the splashy press, charming Punta Gorda slips comfortably under the radar for many visitors to Southwest Florida.